-Gambling addiction statistics from a recent YouGov survey commissioned by GambleAware found that 2.7% of adults living in the UK, or almost 1.4 million people, are problem gamblers.
-As soon as the results were published, experts advised caution, insisting that the true addiction rate is much lower.
+Gambling addiction statistics from 2018 revealed that approximately 1.4 million adults living in the UK were problem gamblers.
 One of the industry’s most renowned regulators, the British Gambling Commission, cites a health survey showing a gambling addiction rate of 0.7%.

-Gambling goes beyond cards, slot machines, and sports betting – buying a lottery ticket or making a bet with a friend also count.
+Gambling is a term that encompasses a much broader range of activities than playing table games at a casino or placing wagers at your local sportsbook.
+Buying a lottery ticket or making a bet with a friend counts as gambling, too.
 Gambling addictions are as varied as the games of chance gamblers love.

-While many people enjoy the occasional game of chance without a risk of becoming addicted, others quickly surrender to the dangers of gambling and become compulsive players without even realising it.
+While most people are able to enjoy the occasional game of chance without running the risk of becoming addicted, a certain number will quickly surrender to the dangers of gambling and become compulsive players without even realising it.

 Another type of compulsive gambling occurs when a player makes risky bets just for the adrenaline rush or emotional high.
 The resulting addiction is just the same.

 We’ve established that any type of gambling can become problematic.
 However, certain forms of gambling have distinctive characteristics that can intensify the addiction and its consequences.
-For instance, recent studies reveal that fast game play is a significant risk factor.
-Games that come with a short time between placing a bet and learning the result – such as slot machines – present a higher risk for addictive players.
+For instance, recent studies reveal that fast gameplay is a significant risk factor.
+Games that have a short time between placing a bet and learning the result – such as slot machines – present a higher risk for addictive players.

 Causes of Gambling Addiction

-A long list of factors contribute to compulsive gambling as an impulse control disorder.
+A long list of factors contributes to compulsive gambling as an impulse-control disorder.
 Problem gambling can be triggered by the drive to experience high levels of excitement, desperation for money, the entertaining but also intoxicating casino atmosphere, and the tempting social status of a successful gambler.
-No matter how it starts, once a betting or casino addiction develops, it is difficult or impossible to recover without the services of a professional.
+No matter how it starts, once a betting or casino addiction develops, it’s difficult or impossible to recover without the services of a professional.

 Someone with a severe gambling problem may feel desperate to earn back what’s been lost.
 Once a person finally wins, and even if it’s a huge win, it’s almost never enough to cover the losses.
 And if it is, the temptation to place just one more bet, and one more after that, is irresistible.
-Problem gamblers rarely break even.
+Problem gamblers exhibit a pattern of behaviour that’s extremely difficult to break.

 How Gambling Affects Your Body